GaelGil/spotify-playlist-maker/README.md

 ## Setup Info

-This whole project requires to have a Twitter developer account and Spotify developer account.
+This whole project requires you to have a Twitter developer account and Spotify developer account.
 However you can choose to only have a spotify developer account and run this for yourself without the `twitter.py`.
 Lastly all the access tokens given by the developer accounts will need to be added to your `.bash_profile` or `.zshrc` file.
 Make sure to name them as they are in the `twitter.py` and `createSpotifyPlaylist.py` files for easy use.
 Also don't  forget to source the files.

 ## Setup: Twitter